luigisbox/magento2-integration/README.md

 ## Introduction

-Official Luigi's Box integration for Magento 2 framework.
-This extension provides a way of implementing Luigi's Box services on your Magento 2 website.

-Luigi's Box services include:
-  - improved search & autocomplete
-  - improved analytics
-  - improved recommender
-  - and much more.
-See at [Luigi's Box](https://www.luigisbox.com/)
+Official Luigi's Box integration for Adobe Commerce (Magento) platform.
+[Luigi's Box](https://www.luigisbox.com) is an Award Winning Product Discovery Solution for eCommerce, providing Search, Product Listing, Product Recommendations and related Analytics.

+This repository holds composer package of a Magento2 extension, providing all the prerequisites for integration between M2 store & Luigi's Box services.

+Upon its installation and activation, this extension:
+- Creates an account/project/site at Luigi's Box.
-Extension imports a special Luigi's Box script into to the HTML header of the website, which provides a way to utilize Luigi's Box services.
+- Includes a special Luigi's Box script into to the HTML header of the store.
+The whole (frontend) integration of Luigi's Box services is delivered through the script.

-Extension also provides custom REST endpoints and GraphQL attributes, in order to successfully synchronize Magento 2 catalog with Luigi's Box.
+- Ensures all the product data is synchronized to Luigi's Box Catalog Services.
+To achieve this, it creates custom REST endpoints and GraphQL attributes used by the synchronization process.

 ## Installation